CKMI-DT: Becoming a Global station

+Global era

 On September 14, 1997, CKMI formally disaffiliated from CBC and joined Global.
 Full-time programming on the Sherbrooke and Montreal transmitters began on the same day.
-A number of popular American shows purchased by CFCF but to which Canadian rights were owned by CanWest moved from that station to CKMI, where they lost half or more of their audience.
+CKMI also picked up a number of popular American shows that had been purchased by CFCF, but whose Canadian rights were owned by CanWest.
+The American shows lost half or more of their audience with the move to Global.
 The Montreal rebroadcaster was criticized for poor reception and a low effective radiated power: 4.85 kW, compared to 697 and 1,334 kW at the two other UHF stations in the city.
 As a result, in April 1998, the effective radiated power was increased to 33,000 watts.
+An attempt in 2001 to obtain rights to air local advertising in Quebec City was rejected after objections from CFCF.
 In 2002, Global bought out TVA's remaining interest in CKMI.

 The studios of Global Montreal in the Dominion Square Building at the corner of Peel Street and Saint Catherine Street in Downtown Montreal.

 The station shifted most of its operations, as well as the focus of its news coverage, to Montreal soon after the launch of the Montreal transmitter; however, it remained licensed to Quebec City, and its official main studio remained in Sainte-Foy.
 Over the course of the 2000s, Global cut back its presence in Quebec City and the Eastern Townships, leaving its Sherbrooke bureau unstaffed before closing it altogether in 2007.
-In 2009, reflecting what had already occurred in the preceding years, CRTC permitted CKMI to move its licence to Montreal, which also allowed the station to access local advertising in Montreal for the first time; the station changed its name from Global Quebec to Global Montreal at that time.
+In 2009, reflecting what had already occurred in the preceding years, the CRTC permitted CKMI to move its licence to Montreal, which also allowed the station to access local advertising in Montreal for the first time; the station changed its name from Global Quebec to Global Montreal at that time.
 CKMI's main production facilities and news operations then relocated from a building shared with TVA on De Maisonneuve Boulevard East in Montreal to the Dominion Square Building, home of The Gazette, in Downtown Montreal.

-On October 27, 2010, Shaw Communications completed its purchase of Canwest's television assets after Canwest had entered into creditor bankruptcy protection in late 2009.
-As a result, Canwest's television division became Shaw Media.
+On October 27, 2010, Shaw Communications completed its purchase of Canwest's television assets, including CKMI and the other Global stations, after Canwest had entered into creditor bankruptcy protection in late 2009.
+As a result, Canwest's former television division became Shaw Media.
+In 2016, the Global stations, along with the rest of Shaw Media, were sold to sister company Corus Entertainment.
+The CRTC treated this as a corporate reorganization rather than an ownership change.
+In approving the transaction, the CRTC noted that Corus and Shaw shared a common de facto owner in Shaw founder JR Shaw and treated the two companies as "a single voice" under the CRTC's rules on diversity of ownership.